Mission and History

 There are five CDS officers: president, president-elect, secretary, vice president and treasurer.
 Officers serve a 12-month term, starting in January and ending in December.

 Leadership is shared among three political parties: the Members Group, the Independent Organization and the Progressive Club.
 The parties form the Coalition.
 Leadership within CDS rotates among the three parties.
-Each year, CDS political party has the right to nominate one of its members for the office of treasurer.
+Each year, a CDS political party has the right to nominate one of its members for the office of treasurer.
 The nominee's name is then proposed to the remaining two parties for their acceptance or rejection.
 This system ensures that all three parties are represented within the Society’s officer core.
 For example, if the president and vice president belong to the Members Group, the president-elect and the treasurer will be members of the Independent Organization, and the secretary a member of the Progressive Club.

 A CDS member is not required to be a member of any political organization to hold branch office.
 Although a CDS officer must be nominated by one of the three political parties, the person nominated may not necessarily be a member of that party.